danglies007/futureworld_undrstnd/scan_sources/src/scan_sources/notes.md

 #### Optimise (current features)

+1. ** Add second and 3rd order implications of the forces ?**

-1. [ ] Improve the agent outputs for the source identification to ensure the date is correct etc.
+2. [ ] Improve the agent outputs for the source identification to ensure the date is correct etc.
+3. [ ] Conside adding a quality / relevance score to the sources
-2. [ ] Improve url search
+4. [X] Improve url search
-3. [ ] Fix agents and tasks
+5. [X] Fix agents and tasks
-4. [X] Cleanup code base
+6. [X] Cleanup code base
-5. [ ] Optimise LLMs and defnitions
+7. [ ] Optimise LLMs and defnitions
-6. [X] Refine report format*sorted this out a bit into a market forces report, need to integrate this with other sources*
+8. [X] Refine report format*sorted this out a bit into a market forces report, need to integrate this with other sources*
-7. [ ] Refine pydantic models
+9. [ ] Refine pydantic models
-8. [X] Update source url models
+1. [X] Update source url models
-9. [ ] Parameterize inputs
+1. [X] Parameterize inputs
 1. [ ] Parameterise LLMs
 1. [X] Consider the Market force definitions from Futureworld*captured some context here and have tried to incorporate it into the reports*
 1. [ ] Optimise token usage with system prompts and other usefule tools and techniques
      1. [ ] See claude suggestions re:pydantic model optionsisation and optional text
-1. [ ] Sort out names of agents and tasks in the .yaml files remove futurist references and make them more generic
+1. [X] Sort out names of agents and tasks in the .yaml files remove futurist references and make them more generic
-1. [ ] Linked in posts are causing issues with comments - eclude for now
+1. [ ] Linked in posts are causing issues with comments - exclude for now
-1. [ ] Try Reader view to read ppopup blocked sites
+1. [ ] Try Reader view to read popup blocked sites
+1. [ ] Create a table or excel file as an alternative / additional output of the final report

 #### Quality

 * [ ] Check and develop logs and tracking
 * [ ] Improve quality of source links sometimes landing pages are provided not the detailed content - e.g. https://www.fanaticalfuturist.com/2025/03/ambition-power-opportunity-mbp-partners-uk-matthew-griffin-motivational-keynote-speaker/
-* [X] Dates still not working 100% *Dates fixed*
+* [X] Dates still not working 100%
+  * [ ] *Dates fixed for most source types*
-* [ ] Check how the PDF search tool works
+* [X] Check how the PDF search tool works
-* [ ] **Improve PDF market force extraction**
+* [X] **Improve PDF market force extraction**
-  * [ ] Consider creating a deidicated Marekt_force extraction tool or using another tool better suited to searching PDFs
+  * [X] Consider creating a deidicated Marekt_force extraction tool or using another tool better suited to searching PDFs
 * [ ] Convert interim files for audit
 * [ ] Sort out custom scrape tool llm defaults
 * [ ] Check LLM temperature for scrape